 How to pass 11 Plus exam

-Seeking for advice about your child’s 11 Plus exam?
+Seeking advice about your child’s 11 Plus exam?
 Want to know how to pass the 11 Plus exams?
 Good thing friends and family are always there to lend you an ear.
 Most of them are even eager enough to help you out with a few recommendations.
-Although it’s great to get a second opinion, […]
+Although it’s great to get a second opinion, the […]

 The 11 Plus exams are meant to test children’s understanding of subjects, such as; Maths, English, Verbal Reasoning and Non-Verbal Reasoning.
 In some 11 Plus English exam papers, children will be asked to complete a creative writing test – an important component that, unfortunately, many students fear.
 At Tutor Rise, we are dedicated to helping […]

 When should I start preparing my child for their 11 Plus exam?
 This is a great question and as an Eleven Plus tutor, it is a question that I am frequently asked.
 Many parents are concerned that they may be starting their child’s 11 Plus preparation too late.
 They are concerned about leaving it all […]

 When should I start preparing my child for their 11 Plus exam?